-- In Foundation Stage and Key stage 1 children are handed over to the class teacher in the mornings by parents/carers on the school yard.
-At the end of the school day the teachers and teaching assistants hand over pupils to parents/carers when they are present on the school yard.
+- In Foundation Stage and Key stage 1 children are handed over to the class teacher in the mornings by parents/carers on the playground.
+At the end of the school day the teachers and teaching assistants hand over pupils to parents/carers when they are present on the playground.

 - All children are supervised at break and lunch times.
-Break time supervision is provided by Class Teachers and Teaching Assistants.
-Lunch time supervision is provided by Lunch Time Supervisors and Teaching Assistants.
+Break time supervision is provided by class teachers and teaching assistants.
+Lunch time supervision is provided by midday supervisors and teaching assistants.

 - Risk Assessments are also completed by teaching staff for potentially hazardous activities in the classroom such as baking or using candles for science experiments.